100% Employee Owned, Founded 1954

 Cross Barcode and RFID Providers

-Why Cross Barcode and RFID?
+Why Cross Vision, Barcode, and RFID?

 As the manufacturing world becomes increasingly competitive, automation is no longer a luxury.
 It can even mean the difference between your operation and a close competitor’s.
 Robotics, motion control devices, and other automation equipment have become integral parts of many manufacturing processes.
 When integrated properly, industrial automation can increase throughput, productivity, and worker safety.